goto-bus-stop/u-wave-emoji/readme.md

    This user must have the `emoji.add` role.
  - `shortcode` - String representing the emoji short code.
    May not contain whitespace.
- - `name` - The name of the custom emoji file.
+ - `stream` - A stream or Buffer containing the emoji image data.

 ### `uw.emoji.deleteCustomEmoji(user, shortcode)`